ProjectMitosisOS/mitosis-core/README.md

 Detailed roadmap:

-- [ ] Supporting languates with GC and multi-threading
+- [ ] Supporting languages with GC and multi-threading
-- [ ] Fallback handler to support unmmaped page
+- [ ] Fallback handler to support unmapped page
 - [ ] Add Reliable connection, RPC and TCP as an alternative to RDMA DCT-based network communications

 ## Contribution